 As part of their pre-requisite, users would need to register as a seller.
 Your identity will have to be verified for security reasons.
 When you are already registered, you can post an offer, signifying that you are willing to sell, the website will then notify you when there is an interested buyer.
 From there, your interaction will solely be with the buyer using the website to complete the transaction.

 Second, there will be an online exchange wherein your trade is with the exchange rate of another individual.
-You will also be needing to verify your identity in this process, but it is not so much work when organizing a sale.
+You will also be needed to verify your identity in this process, but it is not so much work when organizing a sale.
 Exchanges act as an intermediary holding everyone’s funds.
 You place a sell order indicating the amount and type of currency you wish to sell, and the price per unit you wish to sell for.
 When someone places a matching buy order, the exchange will then complete the transaction.
 The currency will automatically be credited to your account.

-Lastly, a peer to peer exchange will be present as the market is introduced to new and old transactions.
+Lastly, a peer-to-peer exchange will be present as the market is introduced to new and old transactions.
 This will allow bitcoin users and traders to acquire discounted goods with their bitcoin via others that wish to obtain the cryptocurrency with credit or debit cards.
 Here, the marketplace acts as an intermediary, offering users the platform, bitcoin wallet for transactions.
 It brings together individuals with matching requirements to efficiently sell bitcoin to one and provide discounted goods for the other.

 It is also good to look out for which currency pairs are available.
 Are you looking to trade bitcoin for USD, Euros, or other fiat currencies?
 The location usually gives an idea of what’s on a market offer.
 However, the largest bitcoin sites usually have many options for buying bitcoins with government-issued currency and altcoins.